ropitz/dataarc-demo/docs/Choosing-Data.rst

 * It could be helpful to flag data that you feel could provide a false sense of connection to the other observations and/or data points within your dataset.
 The *description* part of the combinator mapping is designed to allow data contributors to highlight caveats about mappings or contributed data which might lead to dubious interpretations.

-The exercises for exploring the DataArc Concept Map provide options for you to add mappings to new datasets, but you should recall that these notebooks are designed as "sandboxes" -- exploratory tools -- and do not directly connect to the official public facing DataArc repository.
-If you'd like to add your full JSON data set to the DataArc repository, please contact us to discuss that process.
+The exercises for exploring the dataARC Concept Map provide options for you to add mappings to new datasets, but you should recall that these notebooks are designed as "sandboxes" -- exploratory tools -- and do not directly connect to the official public facing dataARC repository.
+If you'd like to add your full JSON data set to the dataARC repository, please contact us to discuss that process.